hschneider/neutralino-ext-bun/README.md

 - Works in Window- and headless Cloud-Mode.
 - Terminates the Bun Runtime when the Neutralino app quits.

+### What this extension is not

+This extension does not make Bun/NodeJS transparently available in your NeutralinoJS App.
+You just call particular functions on a Bun Backend and get back the result.

 ![Neutralino Bun / NodeJS Extension](https://marketmix.com/git-assets/neutralino-ext-bun/bun-nodejs-neutralino.gif)

 ## Run the demo